msoneal0/MRCI/docs/README.md

 python3
 ```

-Windows support is still work in progress but the following applications will must likely need to be installed:
+For Windows support you need to have the following applications installed:
 ```
 OpenSSL
 Qt5.12 or newer